kmccleary3301/QueryLakeBackend/docs/deps_upgrade/UPGRADE_MATRIX_CHOOSER.md

 ### Matrix A — Aggressive (recommended default for “bleeding edge”)

 - **Driver target:** `>= 575.57.08` (CUDA 12.9 Update 1 minimum; confirm before executing)
+- **Practical pick on this host:** `nvidia-driver-580` (this host’s `ubuntu-drivers devices` currently recommends 580; it satisfies the 12.9/13.0-era minimums and gives more headroom than 575).
 - **Torch:** `2.9.0` (CUDA 12.8/12.9/13.0 variant as required by your vLLM wheel selection)
 - **vLLM:** `0.13.0`
 - **Python:** 3.11 or 3.12 (separate env from QueryLake API)